puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_namespaces.markdown

 `apache::mod`            | `<MODULE DIRECTORY>/apache/manifests/mod.pp`
 `apache::mod::passenger` | `<MODULE DIRECTORY>/apache/manifests/mod/passenger.pp`

-Note again that `init.pp` always contains a class or defined type named after the module, and any other `.pp` file contains a class or type with at least two namespace segments.
+Note again that `init.pp` always contains a class or defined type named after the module, and any other `.pp` file contains a class or defined type with at least two namespace segments.
 (That is, `apache.pp` would contain a class named `apache::apache`.)
 This also means you can't have a class named `<MODULE NAME>::init`.

 ### Handling Missing Files